openeyes-lab/sd108-gpio/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](http://www.gnu.org/licenses/lgpl-3.0)

-This repository contains Linux drivers for external GPIO PWM and Backlight driver implemented on OPEN-EYES-II devices from OPEN-EYES S.r.l.
+This repository contains Linux drivers for external GPIO PWM and Backlight driver implemented on OPEN-EYES-RPI devices from OPEN-EYES S.r.l.

 This driver is licensed under the Gnu Public License.

 This driver is tested under the Linux 5.X kernels.

-For more information about OPEN-EYES-II devices visit http://www.open-eyes.it
+For more information about OPEN-EYES-RPI devices visit http://www.open-eyes.it

 The sd108-gpio Linux driver dialog with firmware on ATMEL ATTINY817 MCU mounted on OPEN-EYES-RPI multifunctions access system based on Rasberry compute module CM3